-Covered Service expenses for eligible children under age 19 include the following:
+Covered Service expenses for eligible children until the end of the month which they reach the age of 19 include the following:

 - 1. Routine vision screenings and eye exams including dilation with refraction every calendar year; - 2.
 One pair of prescription eyeglasses and frames per calendar year; or - 3.
 Contact lenses in lieu of eyeglasses and frames.